Payroll Specialist Resume Guide + Tips + Example

 Payroll specialist resume FAQ

-1. How much does a payroll specialist make?
+How much does a payroll specialist make?

-According to the Bureau of Labor Statistics, the median salary is $44,760 per year.
-If you want to start a career as a payroll specialist, start with the right resume for a payroll specialist.
+According to the Bureau of Labor Statistics, the median salary for a payroll specialist is $44,760 per year.
+If you want to start a career as a payroll specialist, start with the right sample payroll specialist resume.
 Follow this guide and use our resume builder to create a great resume.
-Remember to check out resume samples for payroll specialists and other billing careers and be inspired to create your own.
+Remember to check out our resume samples for payroll specialists and other billing careers, and be inspired to create your own.

-2. How to write an effective summary for a payroll specialist?
+How to write an effective summary for a payroll specialist?

 To write an effective and professional payroll specialist resume summary, you must include your years of experience, strongest skills and a great achievement.
 Our resume summary examples work for payroll specialists and other billing professionals.
 Remember to always tailor this section to the job posting for an eye-catching resume.

-3. What should a payroll specialist resume look like?
+What should a payroll specialist resume look like?

 Do’s and don’ts for building a payroll specialist resume

 - Use measurable achievements to describe your payroll specialist skills and experience.
+For example, “Reduced payroll processing time by 30% by streamlining payroll procedures and automating manual tasks.”

 - Lie about your payroll specialist experience and skills.

 - Boast about your “incomparable” payroll specialist abilities.
+Instead, provide concrete examples of your relevant experience with compliance, payroll processing and reporting.

 - Include irrelevant personal information such as your ethnicity and age.